PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The Servant does not obey!"

 Samga threw the Wizard onto what was left of the magic flame.Dimsbury landed on the the dais with the sickening crack of a few ribs letting go.
-Then there was a terrible tearing noise.
+Then there was a terrible, tearing noise.
 The flames leapt up, in perfect focus.
 Terrible, blindingly white flames, as hungry as any real fire had ever been.
 Dimsbury screamed and screamed.
 Power shot through him and raked the top of the top of the chamber.
-The very Earth around them shook and still the Wizard screamed.
+The very Earth around them trembled and still the Wizard screamed.

 The flames folded in on themselves.
 With a crunching of bones and a whimpering, the Wizard folded up with them.
 His form flickering in the magic light, tinier and tinier and tinier until the flame was less than the tongue that dances on the head of a match.
 Nothing remained of the Wizard.